Pic by Andrew Noel and Tegan Butler

 Learning about the world, art and humanity as much as possible.
 These days I’m finding a lot of inspiration outside of music and current topics or politics.
 I like the idea of seeing earth and humanity from an outside perspective, it’s become far too introspective and too much conflict for my liking.

-Hi Schlindwein, welcome to VENTS!
+Hi Elisha, welcome to VENTS!
 How have you been?
-So far, so good!
-I used …
+Good!
+Thanks.
+Thank you for having …